ooyala/immunity/README.markdown

 Why Immunity
 ============

-Note that Immunity is a work in progress and not yet in production use.

 Building a continuous, staged deployment workflow for your app is hard and always application-specific.
 Immunity makes it easier to script these workflows: